 The filmed conversation between Benjamin Buchloh, David

-Forgotten Space, in association with the Whitney Museum of
+The Forgotten Space, in association with the Whitney Museum

-the context of this exhibition, the conversation attempts to
+of this exhibition, the conversation attempts to explore the

-operates.
-Jennifer Burris, a Curatorial Fellow of the Whitney
+Jennifer Burris, a Curatorial Fellow of the Whitney Independent

 A panoramic vision of a cargo ship at sea is the central image of Noël Burch and Allan Sekula’s film The Forgotten Space (2010), a project that grew out of Sekula’s previous photographic work Fish Story (1988–94).
 The film-makers return to this shot of the cargo ship again and again as they move between the four port cities of Rotterdam, Los Angeles, Hong Kong and Bilbao.
 This constant evocation of multi-coloured metal boxes, which stretch towards the horizon and connect past centres of maritime power with future sites of cultural tourism, underscores the systemic nature of the film’s narrative while simultaneously foregrounding the container itself as the central protagonist of this story.
 For although the film focuses on individual accounts of displacement, exploitation and loss – the micro-narratives of the global labour force – its primary intention is to show the wide-reaching effects wrought by the development of international cargo shipping and the concomitant globalisation of the world’s material economy.
 By tracing these effects across multiple geographic locations, deploying a documentary approach that integrates archival film footage with interviews and media reels, the film showcases the maritime world as the ultimate ‘forgotten space’ of global capitalism.